 In this PM training video, Devin Deen, project management expert and trainer, discusses how to calculate task and activity length and duration to create better project schedules.

 In Review: How to Estimate Tasks and Dependencies

 As Devin said, estimating time on a project is a bit of a guessing game.
 He noted three different things that were important to remember when you approach this project management art.

 - People aren’t great at estimating activity task duration

 - People tend to fill the available time with the effort required to do the task

 - Always plan for slack on your project schedule

-Pro-Tip: When working on an activity estimation, remember that your resources may not be great at estimating the time that their tasks will take.
-People, as noted above, will use the time allotted rather than the time a piece of work in fact takes.
+Pro tip: When working on an activity estimation, remember that your team may not be great at estimating the time that their tasks will take.
+People, as noted, will use the time allotted rather than the time a piece of work takes.
 That’s why it’s crucial that you factor this in and give your deadlines some breathing room or else be stuck with an unfinished task.